InseeFr/sugoi-ui/docs/field.md

-# Available field in formular
+## Available field in formular

-Field's form are generated according to a file. this file let the user to choose which field must be displayed for an entity of a realm.
+the formular generated to view or create an entity is auto-generated.
+Indeed each realm/userStorage can have diiferent field.
+We build a way to autogenerate this form according to a json file (send by api).

+This file is list of fields represented as the following:

 ```json
 {